Copyright DMCA law – The Subpoena under 512(h)!

 Watch Attorney Steve explain a subpoena

 VIDEO: Click on the picture above to watch the video.
 Make sure to SUBSCRIBE to our popular law Youtube Channel.
-Join over 6,000 other subscribers who like to “Be Smarter Than Your Friends.”
+Join over 16,000 other subscribers who like to learn more about the legal system and “Be Smarter Than Your Friends” as we like to say.

-Here is the text of this section of the law that deals with seeking a subpoena under the Digital Millennium Copyright Act:
+Here is the text of this section of the law that deals with seeking a subpoena under the Digital Millennium Copyright Act ("DMCA Subpoena"):

 (h)Subpoena To Identify Infringer.—